 - 1/2 cup extra virgin olive oil

-- 1/2 cup vinegar of your choice (I used aged balsamic)
+- 1/2 cup vinegar of your choice (I prefer aged balsamic)

 - 1 tablespoon minced shallot